PirosB3/Breakpoint-tutorial-internal/README.md

 ![Revoke ix](images/revoke.ix.png)

 ### A few considerations

 - All code is unaudited.
 Please sure at your own risk! ☠️
 - The Anchor project config is fairly standard, but I did enable the `seeds` feature that is disabled in Anchor by default.

+### Many many Thank Yous!

+- Danni Hu (@danniphu) - for being supportive and helping me with slides
+- Henry Elder (@Henry_E__) - for reviewing my code and for being the Anchor Expert
+- Armani Ferrante (@armaniferrante) - for creating Anchor!
+- Phantom fam - for being present and supporting me!